-Speculation is growing that Homeland Security secretary Michael Chertoff will be tapped to replace outgoing Attorney General Alberto Gonzales.
+Speculation is growing that Homeland Security Secretary Michael Chertoff will be tapped to replace outgoing Attorney General Alberto Gonzales.
 We speak with former Justice Department attorney, Jesselyn Radack, who charges that department officials under Chertoff improperly questioned John Waker Lindh and that her memos raising ethical concerns about his interrogation were purged. [includes rush transcript]

 This is a rush transcript.
 Copy may not be in its final form.

 AMY GOODMAN: President Bush has named Solicitor General Paul Clement to serve as acting attorney general.
 Meanwhile, there has been much speculation about who Bush will nominate to replace Gonzales.
-Names mentioned in the press include Homeland Security Secretary Michael Chertoff, former Solicitor General Theodore Olsen, Homeland Security Advisor Frances Fragos Townsend, and former Deputy Attorney General Larry Thompson.
+Names mentioned in the press include Homeland Security Secretary Michael Chertoff, former Solicitor General Theodore Olsen, Homeland Security Adviser Frances Fragos Townsend, and former Deputy Attorney General Larry Thompson.

 Jesselyn Radack joins us now from Washington, D.C.
-She’s a former attorney in the Ethics department of the Justice Department.
+She’s a former attorney in the ethics department of the Justice Department.
 She worked at the Justice Department after the September 11 attacks and dealt with the John Walker Lindh case.
 At the time, Michael Chertoff headed the Criminal Division of the Justice Department.
-Two years ago, Jesselyn Radack was a vocal critic of Chertoff’s nomination as Homeland Security director.
+Two years ago, Jesselyn Radack was a vocal critic of Chertoff’s nomination as homeland security director.

 Jesselyn Radack, take us through what happened with John Walker Lindh, right through Michael Chertoff’s involvement.

 JESSELYN RADACK: Michael Chertoff was involved from the get-go.
-I had been the Ethics adviser at the Justice Department in the case of the so-called American Taliban, John Walker Lindh.
+I had been the ethics adviser at the Justice Department in the case of the so-called American Taliban, John Walker Lindh.
 And I had basically advised not to interrogate him without counsel.

 AMY GOODMAN: Explain again who John Walker Lindh was.

-JESSELYN RADACK: John Walker Lindh was an American citizen who was caught fighting alongside the Taliban, along with Yaser Hamdi, another US citizen, who was recently released to Saudi Arabia.
+JESSELYN RADACK: John Walker Lindh was an American citizen who was caught fighting alongside the Taliban, along with Yaser Hamdi, another U.S. citizen, who was recently released to Saudi Arabia.
 And we prosecuted him.
 He was one of the first people tagged with the dubious "enemy combatant" label by the Bush administration.

 AMY GOODMAN: And so, tell us what happened, and your role, and then Michael Chertoff’s.

-JESSELYN RADACK: Basically, the Justice Department disregarded the advice of the Ethics unit not to interrogate him without a lawyer, went ahead, interrogated him and, by the pictures we’ve seen worldwide, tortured him, and then went ahead to prosecute him.
+JESSELYN RADACK: Basically, the Justice Department disregarded the advice of the ethics unit not to interrogate him without a lawyer, went ahead, interrogated him and, by the pictures we’ve seen worldwide, tortured him, and then went ahead to prosecute him.